Family Settlement Agreements

 Texas recognizes what are called “family settlement agreements.”
 A family settlement agreement will be enforced by a court even if the distribution of the assets under the agreement differ from the distribution of the assets under the will.
 A family settlement agreement is an alternative method of administration in Texas that is a favorite of the law.

-Family settlement agreements may also be used to settle will contest cases.
+Family settlement agreements may also be used to settle will contest and inheritance dispute cases.

 To be enforceable, the family settlement agreement must: